 This route climbs the short rocky ridge starting from Paso Hermoso

 - South Spur UIAA III, IV, a short V graded move

 This route climb the rocky spur facing South.
 Poor rock.

 - South-African route The second summiters of the peak, also South Africans, climbed the West horn.
-No info about the route
+There is no info about the route

-Descent: climb down the rocky West ridge (one abseil) reaching the rocky saddle; from here continue down along the ridge, more and more easily reaching a col (Paso Hermoso), situated between Cerro Dos Picos and Cerro Hermoso.
+Descent: downclimb the rocky West ridge (one abseil) reaching a rocky saddle; from here continue down along the ridge, more and more easily reaching a col (Paso Hermoso), situated between Cerro Dos Picos and Cerro Hermoso.
 Descend towards South along some gently angled snow slopes, leading down to the moraine and the Base Camp.

 1st ascent (East Summit) Richard Hoare - Greg Moseley (South Africa) 1977